taijusanagi/CrossFuel/README.md

 <Service Name> provides a seamless and secure user experience by leveraging a range of third-party services.
 The core of the service is built on top of zkSync, and uses the following third-party services to enable multichain support, token bridging, and token swapping:

+## How it works

+Service Name> leverages a range of third-party services to provide a seamless and secure user experience.
+The core of the service is built on top of zkSync, and uses the following third-party services to enable multichain support, token bridging, and token swapping.

-Metamask Snap
+### Metamask Snap
-This is an extension function of the Metamask wallet that enables the addition of the Account Abstraction function to Metamask.
+Metamask Snap is an extension function of the Metamask that enables the addition of the Account Abstraction function to Metamask.

-Defender
+### Defender
-This service is used to sign backend transactions and can automate certain processes like bridge or swap.
+Defender is used to sign backend transactions and can automate certain processes like bridge or swap.

-Axeler
+### Axeler
-This cross-chain messaging protocol is used for the multichain token bridge.
+Axeler is used for the multichain token bridge.

-1inch
+### 1inch
-This token swap aggregator is used to swap tokens across different chains.
+1inch is used to swap tokens across different chains.

-ChainLink
+### ChainLink
-This service is used to get price data into the blockchain, providing up-to-date information for token swaps.
+ChainLink is used to get price data into the blockchain, providing up-to-date information for token swaps.

-Truffle
+### Truffle
-This is a core developer in our team and provides a starter kit for Metamask Snap.
+Truffle is a core developer in our team and provides a starter kit for Metamask Snap.

-Infura
+### Infura
-This is a multichain node service.
+Infura is a multichain node service that is used to deploy multichain contracts

 By working together, these services provide a seamless and secure user experience, allowing users to interact with dApps across multiple chains without having to worry about the complexities of managing tokens across different chains.